online-ml/watermill.rs/README.md

 }
 ```

-You can also compute rolling statistics, in the following example let's compute the rolling sum on 2 previous data:
+You can also compute rolling statistics; in the following example let's compute the rolling sum on 2 previous data:
 ```rust

 use online_statistics::rolling::Rolling;